 NO PERSON SHALL:

-Willfully mark, deface, injure, tamper with , displace, or remove any buildings, bridges, tables, benches, fireplaces, railings, bleachers, ball fields , water lines, paving or paving materials or other public utilities or parts thereof, signs, notices or placards, whether temporary or permanent, monuments, stakes, posts or other boundary markers, or other structures or equipment, or recreation and parks system property or appurtenances whatsoever, either real or personal.
+Willfully mark, deface, injure, tamper with, displace, or remove any buildings, bridges, tables, benches, fireplaces, railings, bleachers, ball fields , water lines, paving or paving materials or other public utilities or parts thereof, signs, notices or placards, whether temporary or permanent, monuments, stakes, posts or other boundary markers, or other structures or equipment, or recreation and parks system property or appurtenances..

-Litter, soil or defile buildings, structures, grounds, equipment or other recreation and parks system property or appurtenances whatsoever.
-Trash, litter and other debris must be deposited into the proper receptacles.
+Litter, soil or defile buildings, structures, grounds, equipment or other recreation and parks system property or appurtenances.
+Trash, litter and other debris must be picked up and deposited into the proper receptacles.

-Remove any soil, rock, stones, turf, trees, shrubs, or plants, down timber or other wood or materials or make any excavations by tool,, equipment or any other means or agency.
+Remove any soil, rock, stones, turf, trees, shrubs, or plants, down timber or other wood or materials or make any excavations by tool,, equipment or any other means.

 Construct or erect any building or structure of whatever kind, whether permanent or temporary in character, or run or string any public utility into, upon or across such land except by District permit.